Static synthetic gauge field control of double optomechanically induced transparency in a closed-contour interaction scheme: Theory

 The Heisenberg-Langevin equations are linearized around the steady-state values as $\aleph(t) = \Bar{\aleph}+\delta\aleph(t)$ by ignoring the nonlinear terms \cite{wang2019mechanical,xiong2012}, and the following equation of motions for perturbation terms $\delta\aleph(t)$ are found

 These equations can be solved by imposing the first-order sidebands only (in the rotating $\omega_l$ frame) as

-When frequency $\omega$ becomes resonant with $\omega_m$ system starts to oscillate coherently, and it creates first-order sidebands i.e. Stokes and anti-Stokes fields with frequencies (in the nonrotating frame) $\omega_l-\omega$ and $\omega_l+\omega$, respectively \cite{Fundamentals-of-OMIT}.
-Under red-detuned pumping (${\Delta=\omega_m}$), the Stokes field is off-resonant with cavity mode, and it is the anti-Stokes field with frequency $\omega_l+\omega$ that falls into the cavity resonance \cite{Fundamentals-of-OMIT,weis2010optomechanically}.
-Amplitude of the latter is given by
+When the frequency $\omega$ becomes resonant with $\omega_m$ the system starts to oscillate coherently and it creates first-order sidebands, i.e., Stokes and anti-Stokes fields with frequencies (in the nonrotating frame) $\omega_l-\omega$ and $\omega_l+\omega$, respectively \cite{Fundamentals-of-OMIT}.
+Under red-detuned pumping (${\Delta=\omega_m}$), the Stokes field is off-resonance with the cavity mode and it is the anti-Stokes field with frequency $\omega_l+\omega$ that falls into the relevant cavity resonance \cite{Fundamentals-of-OMIT,weis2010optomechanically}.
+The amplitude of the latter is given by

 where